ryanwentzel/ryanlwentzel.com/collections/_prayers/you-who-rescues-the-helpless-hear-our-cries-for-help.md

 ---
 title: "You Who Rescue the Helpless, Hear our Cries for Help"
 subtitle: A prayer based on Psalm 116
-description: A collect based on Psalm 116. *\"O God our Heavenly Father, you who rescue the helpless, hear our cries for help; see our distress; save us...\"*
+description: A collect based on Psalm 116. *\"O God our Heavenly Father, you who rescue the helpless, hear our cries; see our distress; save us...\"*
 date: 2024-03-26 16:47:51 -0700
 img:
     url: "https://d1yo597syf8yny.cloudfront.net/assets/img/content/doughty-two-fishermen.jpg"